Montréal’s biggest sports venues

 Claude-Robillard Sports Complex

 The Claude-Robillard Sports Complex was the site of the handball and water polo competitions of the 1976 games.
-Today, the centre is an example of multipurpose versatility, hosting a range of sports including track and field activities, baseball, tennis, soccer, fencing, and archery, among others.
+Today, the centre is an example of multipurpose versatility, hosting a range of sports including track and field activities, baseball, tennis, soccer, fencing and archery, among others.

 Maximum capacity: 12,000